HUB

 Backbone’s HUB Residency is an artist-led opportunity that is development-focused, allowing artists the freedom to germinate ideas that are curious, untamed, and experimental.

-APPLICATIONS FOR THE 2025 HUB RESIDENCY PROGRAM ARE OPENING SOON.
+APPLICATIONS FOR THE 2026 HUB RESIDENCY PROGRAM CLOSE ON THE 16TH FEBRUARY.

 THE DEAL